The Bankrate promise

-The Federal Trade Commission reports that there were more than 393,000 cases of credit card fraud reported in 2020, up 45 percent from the about 291,000 cases registered for 2019.
+The Federal Trade Commission reports that there were more than 441,000 cases of credit card fraud reported in 2022, up 13 percent from the about 389,000 cases registered for 2021.
 And these numbers have been growing steadily in the last few years.
-The FTC hasn’t released its data for 2021 to date.

-There are systems in place to help victims of credit card fraud sort out the damages, so, let’s take a look at what you should know if you find yourself in a situation where your personal information has been violated, and whether or not you are liable.
+There are systems in place to help victims of credit card fraud sort out the damages.
+So, let’s take a look at what you should know if you find yourself in a situation where your personal information has been violated, including whether or not you might be liable.

 The Fair Credit Billing Act

 The Fair Credit Billing Act (FCBA) is a 1974 amendment to the Truth in Lending Act that puts in place consumer protections against inaccurate or fraudulent credit card charges and other billing errors.
 If you receive a billing error, by law you are allowed to dispute the charge by sending a written statement to the credit issuer.
 The FCBA limits the liability to $50, regardless of the total amount charged by an unauthorized user.
 Disputed charges must be reported within 60 days of the statement date, and the credit card company has 90 days from the day they receive the notice to act.